 In the Google Cloud console, on the GKE Clusters page, look at the Notifications column.
 If you have high resource waste in a cluster, the UI gives you a hint of the overall allocated versus requested information.

 In the Google Cloud console, on the Recommendations page, look for Cost savings recommendation cards.

 For a more flexible approach that lets you see approximate cost breakdowns, try GKE usage metering.
 GKE usage metering lets you see your GKE clusters' usage profiles broken down by namespaces and labels.
 It tracks information about the resource requests and resource consumption of your cluster's workloads, such as CPU, GPU, TPU, memory, storage, and optionally network egress.

 GKE usage metering helps you understand the overall cost structure of your GKE clusters, what team or application is spending the most, which environment or component caused a sudden spike in usage or costs, and which team is being wasteful.
 By comparing resource requests with actual utilization, you can understand which workloads are either under- or over-provisioned.

-You can take advantage of the default Data Studio templates, or go a step further and customize the dashboards according to your organizational needs.
+You can take advantage of the default Looker Studio templates, or go a step further and customize the dashboards according to your organizational needs.
 For more information about GKE usage metering and its prerequisites, see Understanding cluster resource usage.